 All ministry is shared, because it is beyond the ability of any one of us – even the minister – to achieve excellence in a church’s worship, pastoral, educational and missional life.
 Each of us can do our very best toward excellence in our own efforts; the excellence of the church is a group effort.
 Besides my own direct efforts in these core ministries, I can offer coaching to groups of lay leaders committed to their excellence.
 A congregation that maintains core teams for the support of worship, pastoral care and religious education will be in a position to take best advantage of my skills.
 (It might seem obvious that a congregation would do so, but I have experienced otherwise.)

 Many congregations desire to grow.
 The ones that do, first achieve excellence in worship, pastoral care and religious education.
 Excellent worship inspires repeat visits.
 Excellent pastoral care – in the form of a conscious ministry of friendship with visitors and newcomers, committed to help them form six real friendships with church members within six months – helps repeat visitors to affiliate.
 Excellent religious education empowers newcomers to go deeper in our faith.
 Inspiration, real friendship, and spiritual empowerment produce durable growth in membership.
 Opportunities to socialize and to work together on specific projects can assist, but to rely on these alone – invite them to dinners and get them on a committee – is to engage in wishful or even magical thinking.
-It is in our power to truly worship, to truly befriend, and to truly practice our spirituality.
+It is within our power to truly worship, to truly befriend, and to truly practice our spirituality.
 When we do, visitors want to be with us, and they stay.

-The four core ministries of a church – worship, pastoral care, religious education, and mission – may be present within a single program, in twos or threes or even all four.
+The four core ministries of a church – worship, pastoral care, religious education, and social justice – may be present within a single program, in twos or threes or even all four.
 Part of assessing any given program is identifying what ministries of the church it serves.
 A measure of the excellence of a given program is its degree of integration with the ministries it serves.
 Even opportunities to socialize or pursue intellectual interests together at least participate in the friendship ministry of pastoral care and can be conducted with attention to that ministry.

 In addition to my specific responsibilities listed in your serving agreement, I can (as an ex-officio member of your board and committees) offer you leadership by example, by coaching and by encouraging you to assess the programs of your church by its core ministries.

 Effective social ministry is built on enduring partnerships with our neighbors and flows from the meaningful relationships we build beyond our doors.
 Thoreau Congregation’s participation in the City of Stafford’s annual Spring Clean-Up Day grew from its efforts to work with the city to build its building.
 I instituted a weekly in-kind offering in our worship service to deepen our involvement with the local food pantry.
+At First Unitarian Universalist Church of New Orleans, the need to earn rental income from a large building developed into missional partnerships with tenants that increased the congregation’s capacity to invest in building improvements and its capacity for ministry to its neighbors.

 Beyond congregation-based social ministry, I have at times volunteered my professional services in the community.
 While serving the Live Oak congregation in Goleta, California, I served as a volunteer on-call chaplain.
 More recently, I have worked as a hospital staff chaplain – a community ministry.
+I have also worked toward developing a ministry of spiritual coaching.

 My career began in denominational service, as a transition minister in Sacramento.
 I have since served twice more in that capacity, in Pasadena and Goleta.